IssuesApi class reference

 All URIs are relative to http://localhost

-Method | HTTP request | Description |
+Method HTTP request Description

-create | POST /api/issues | Method creates an issue |
+create POST /api/issues Create an issue

-destroy | DELETE /api/issues/{id} | Method deletes an issue |
+destroy DELETE /api/issues/{id} Delete an issue

 create